 For any immunization related questions, please contact the Corvallis School District nurses.

-The state of Oregon requires annual reporting on school immunization rates within thirty days of the first day of school.
-Benton County immunization and exemption rates are available here.
+The state of Oregon requires annual reporting on school immunization rates within 30 days of the first day of school and within 30 days after the February immunization exclusion day.